Ravihara2000/Dice-Game/README.md

 # Dice-Game
-a small game dice game using Kotlin.
+A dice game created using Android Studio and Kotlin